 \subsection{Predictive Performance}

-\textbf{Datasets and Tasks.} We evaluate \texttt{AgentScore} on eight real-world clinical prediction tasks derived from the publicly available MIMIC-IV and eICU EHR datasets, spanning mortality, length-of-stay, and clinically actionable intervention prediction.
+\textbf{Datasets and Tasks.} We evaluate \texttt{AgentScore} on eight real-world clinical prediction tasks derived from the publicly available MIMIC-IV and eICU EHR datasets, spanning mortality prediction, length-of-stay prediction, and prediction of clinically actionable interventions.
 All tasks use only variables routinely available at the time of clinical decision-making.
 We perform $5$-fold cross-validation, holding out $20\%$ of patients in each fold as a test set used exclusively for final evaluation.
 Reported metrics are computed on held-out test splits and aggregated across folds.
 For \texttt{AgentScore}, we further split the training portion, using 20\% of the training patients as validation.
 Additional details are provided in Appendix~\ref{app:datasets}.

-\textbf{Baselines.} We compare \texttt{AgentScore} against a comprehensive set of interpretable and score-learning approaches representing strong alternatives for clinical risk prediction under varying degrees of structural constraint.
-These include state-of-the-art integer-valued scoring methods such as RiskSLIM and FasterRisk, as well as pooled penalized logistic regression (PLR) baselines~\cite{liu2022fasterrisk}.
-While these methods produce compact and interpretable models, they do not enforce unit weighting, checklist-style execution, or bounded logical complexity during learning.
-As interpretable upper bounds, we additionally evaluate logistic regression, decision trees, and the AutoScore framework.
-These models often achieve strong discrimination but rely on flexible coefficients and inference pipelines that violate guideline-style deployability constraints.
+\textbf{Baselines.} We compare \texttt{AgentScore} against a comprehensive set of interpretable and score-learning approaches representing strong alternatives for clinical risk prediction under different deployability constraints.
+These include state-of-the-art integer-valued and checklist scoring methods, including RiskSLIM, FasterRisk, and Optimal Checklists, as well as pooled penalized logistic regression (PLR) baselines~\cite{liu2022fasterrisk}.
+RiskSLIM and FasterRisk learn sparse integer-weighted scores, while Optimal Checklists learns unit-weighted $N$-of-$M$ checklists over fixed candidate features.
+These methods provide strong score-learning baselines, but they either rely on non-unit coefficients or assume a pre-specified feature space, and therefore do not jointly construct and select clinically meaningful derived rules under checklist deployability constraints.
+As less constrained interpretable comparators, we additionally evaluate logistic regression, decision trees, and the AutoScore framework.
+These models can achieve strong discrimination but rely on flexible coefficients, post-hoc discretization, or model-execution pipelines that do not satisfy the same guideline-style checklist constraints.

-\textbf{Results.} Among score-generation baselines that learn small integer-weighted scores (RiskSLIM, FasterRisk, and PLR variants), \texttt{AgentScore} is competitive and improves over these integer-score methods despite operating under stricter checklist-deployability constraints.
-We include pooled PLR baselines primarily to illustrate the brittleness of post-hoc coefficient modification in logistic models (e.g., threshold pooling and rounding), which can substantially degrade discrimination; by contrast, RiskSLIM and FasterRisk mitigate this brittleness via dedicated integer optimization over coefficients.